elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-components-of-metacognition.md

 score: -1.0
 related_article1:
     id: 160338
+    title: >-
-    title: What should you do to review your exam performance effectively?
+        What should you do to review your exam performance effectively?
     subject: Education Studies
     url: /learn/education-studies/questions/what-should-you-do-to-review-your-exam-performance-effectively
 related_article2:
-    id: 160311
+    id: 160302
-    title: What are the characteristics of critical thinkers?
+    title: >-
+        How does the Cornell Method help in note-making?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-critical-thinkers
+    url: /learn/education-studies/questions/how-does-the-cornell-method-help-in-notemaking
 related_article3:
-    id: 160297
+    id: 160324
-    title: How can you balance academic and personal life when developing a timetable?
+    title: >-
+        What are the benefits of collaborative learning in study groups?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-balance-academic-and-personal-life-when-developing-a-timetable
+    url: /learn/education-studies/questions/what-are-the-benefits-of-collaborative-learning-in-study-groups
 related_article4:
-    id: 160324
+    id: 160294
+    title: >-
-    title: What are the benefits of collaborative learning in study groups?
+        What are the key techniques for effective time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-collaborative-learning-in-study-groups
+    url: /learn/education-studies/questions/what-are-the-key-techniques-for-effective-time-management
 related_article5:
-    id: 160330
+    id: 160294
+    title: >-
-    title: What are the consequences of plagiarism in academic settings?
+        What are the key techniques for effective time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-consequences-of-plagiarism-in-academic-settings
+    url: /learn/education-studies/questions/what-are-the-key-techniques-for-effective-time-management
 ---

 &nbsp;